 A vehicle for expressing and sharing emotion, music has always brought people together.
 Listening to music together paved the way for social bonding since time immemorial.
 Headphones, however, were a welcome departure from that very ideology allowing one to privatise their space, while in public.
 Truly magical things indeed, these headphones.

 A headphone is so much more than just a medium for media consumption.
 It is an extension of one’s personality.
 From a luxury to a necessity, one cannot deny the need to have at least one pair of headphones today.
 Headphones have a special place in every music lover's life.

-But how were headphones invented?
-How did they evolve with growth in technology?
+But how did we get here?
+How were headphones invented?
+How did they evolve over time with advancement in technology?

 The price for this luxurious subscription would cost around 5 pounds a year back then.
 Think of this hefty setup as an unglorified iPod for that era.

 Electrophone setup in 1890s

 The first true headphones, as we know it now, were designed by an engineer called Nathan Baldwin on his kitchen table.
 As much as people ignored his invention, the US Navy understood the importance of his invention and bought hundreds of them.
 These were used for defence purposes.